 Today selective breeding has resulted in the most robust second and third generation being widely bred with both parents being Sprockers.
 They’re known to be charming, intelligent, loyal and energetic family pets.

 What do Sprockers look like?

-As a product of two Spaniel parents with similar characteristics, Sprocker Spaniels are among the few mixed breed dogs with an appearance fairly uniform and specific.
+As a product of two Spaniel parents with similar characteristics, Sprocker Spaniels are among the few mixed breed Spaniels with an appearance fairly uniform and specific.

 They are handsome and their bodies are well-proportioned.
 Ideally, the Sprockers bred from American Cockers have a more dome-shaped skull with a relatively long and wide muzzle.

 Their incredibly sensitive nose could be brown or black.
 Their strong jaws meet in a total scissors bite.
 Ears hang sweetly beside their face and beneath a shiny wavy fur cover.
 They have athletically built bodies with ribs well sprung.
 The Sprocker tail is medium in length, ending in a good plume of fur.
 These dogs have swift moves and can cover good amounts of distances almost effortless.

 The coat draws from a wide range of colors and mainly a combination of both parents.
 Commonly seen colors include black and white, liver and white, chocolate with white markings in some cases, all shades of roan, tricolors and solid colors.